UseCarousel/InternChallengeMac/README.md

 - If you run into API limitations, document your workarounds

 ## Questions
-If you have technical questions during the challenge, please reach out to [Contact Information].
+Feel free to reach out as often as you'd like to jude@usecarousel.com.
+Questions are encouraged, and will be responded to.

 Good luck!